DFE-Digital/content-prototype/content/guide.md

 Clicking 'Save' will open a GitHub pull request containing all of your changes.
 This allows other people in the team to see and review your changes.
-Actual previews of the site will be automatically createf for every pull request.
+Actual previews of the site will be automatically created for every pull request.

 To edit a page simply click it in the collection list.
 The editor page will open and it works similarly to the 'new' page.